 Voucher customer filter simply filters all of the remaining actions to the sample customer that was created for this purpose

-Also, the `Add event “voucher notification” - in the 4 fields visible, first 2 use Jinja that you can copy & paste from Personalisation tab in the email builder - actions are count total codes and count available codes.
-Pool name should be manually set to the name of the voucher pool and is later used in the email notification to help you distinguish which vouchers are running out.
+Also, the `Add event “voucher notification” - in the 4 fields visible, the first 2 use Jinja that you can copy & paste from the Personalization tab in the email builder - actions are count total codes and count available codes.
+The pool name should be manually set to the name of the voucher pool and is later used in the email notification to help you distinguish which vouchers are running out.
 The threshold can be set case by case - if the number of available codes falls below this threshold, the scenario will send an email.

 After waiting for 2 minutes to prevent any data inconsistency issues, we then check in condition, whether the saved data should trigger the email.
 In order to look at a different attribute of the same event and not manual value, please use the button next to the form to switch to attributes.

 In the email, we will use two aggregates.
-First to look for the voucher pool name and second for the actual number of vouchers left.
-Both these aggregates are looking at the last values of the custom event we set-up and started to populate in the scenario.
-Then, we can use the personalisation tab in the email builder to reference these aggregates.
+First look for the voucher pool name and second for the actual number of vouchers left.
+Both these aggregates are looking at the last values of the custom event we set up and started to populate in the scenario.
+Then, we can use the personalization tab in the email builder to reference these aggregates.